-5.2 Expanding and modernizing national monitoring of water availability ensure data production, storage, processing, and access for stakeholders.
+5.2 Expanding and modernizing national monitoring of water availability

+In addition to building an enabling environment (consultations, training, etc.) and establishing a governance structure to manage and implement the national water information system, Lebanon has undertaken the investments necessary to ensure data production, storage, processing, and access for stakeholders.
 Many countries, including Jordan, Lebanon, Morocco, Oman, and Somalia, have suggested developing, modernizing, and expanding monitoring networks.